cunnie/gobonniego/README.md

 ```
 Usage of ./gobonniego:
   -dir string
-        The directory in which gobonniego places its temporary files, should have at least '-size' space available (default "/tmp/gobonniegoParent068579451")
+        The directory in which gobonniego places its temporary files, should have at least '-size' space available (default "/var/folders/zp/vmj1nyzj6p567k5syt3hvq3h0000gn/T/gobonniegoParent120217156")
+  -iops-duration float
+        The duration in seconds to run the IOPS benchmark, set to 0.5 for quick feedback during development (default 15)
+  -json
+        Version.
+Will print JSON-formatted results to stdout.
+Does not affect diagnostics to stderr
+  -runs int
+        The number of test runs (default 1)
   -size float
-        The amount of disk space to use (in GiB), defaults to twice the physical RAM (default 3.890625)
+        The amount of disk space to use (in GiB), defaults to twice the physical RAM (default 32)
   -threads int
-        The number of concurrent readers/writers, defaults to the number of CPU cores (default 8)
+        The number of concurrent readers/writers, defaults to the number of CPU cores (default 4)
   -v    Verbose.
 Will print to stderr diagnostic information such as the amount of RAM, number of cores, etc.
   -version
         Version.
 Will print the current version of gobonniego and then exit